countzerozzz/nodepert/README.md

 4. **Adam-like update for NP gradients**.
 See `adam_update.py`
 5. **Visualizing the loss landscape**.
 See `loss_landscape.py`

 And for all you neural network aficionados, take a gander at ```models/conv.py``` or ```models/fc.py```.
-The exact nodepert update can be found lurking in ```models/optim.py```.
+The exact nodepert update can be found in ```models/optim.py```.

-#### Running on a Compute Cluster with SLURM
+#### Running on a compute cluster
-If you're looking to make the most out of your resources while running experiments on a multinode setup, then the `job_id` argument for parallel runs on a cluster can be a real lifesaver.
-It lets you multitask like a pro and get your experiments done faster.
-And with the SLURM resource manager, you can manage all your nodes seamlessly without breaking a sweat.
-So, why not give it a shot?
+To maximize your resources and make the most of your multinode setup during experiments, consider using the job_id argument.
+It allows you to run multiple configurations and seeds of your experiments simultaneously, which is especially useful when working with GPU clusters that have resource allocation managers like SLURM.
 ```bash
 bash slurm-scripts/meta_jobscript.sh fc-test
 ```
-Best of luck, champ!

 [**Running Experiments from the Paper**](figs/running-paper-exps.md)